Elkfox/shopify-theme-framework/docs/_documentation/helper-classes.md

   <div class="s-show">Only visible on small screens</div>
 {% endhighlight %}

-Adjust your screen size to see the elements display and hide
+Adjust your screen size to see the elements display and hide.

 <div class="demo-wrapper">
   <div class="xl-show demo-grid">Only visible on extra large screens</div>